 - The business dissolves after you retire or die

-- More difficult to attract bigger clients who would naturally be looking to work with more advanced business entities
+- Difficult to attract more prominent clients (as they generally want to work with more advanced business entities)

 Limited Liability Partnership (LLP)

-A LLP is a type of business structure in which two or more partners incorporate an entity separate from themselves.
+An LLP is a type of business structure in which two or more partners incorporate an entity separate from themselves.
 A partner of the Singapore LLP cannot be held personally liable for the wrongful commission or omission of any other partners.
-Thus, every partner is personally responsible for any liabilities that arise due to his act of commission, omission or negligence.
-Any claims for liabilities can be made against that partner and his personal assets.
+Thus, every partner is personally responsible for any liabilities that arise due to his act of commission, omission, or negligence.
+When there are claims for liabilities, it can use against that partner and his assets.
 However, LLPs protect the innocent partners and their personal assets from the claims on the offending partner.
 Still, assets under the LLP contributed by all partners can be claimed by any liabilities of any partner.

 - Perpetual succession (Any changes in the LLP ownership – resignation or death of its partners – will not result in termination of the business)

-- Compliance requirements are more complex than sole proprietorship (but simpler than a private limited company)
+- Compliance requirements are more complex than a sole proprietorship (but more straightforward than a private limited company)

-- Requires at least 2 partners at all times
+- Requires at least two partners at all times

-- No corporate tax benefits (LLPs are not taxed as whole entities.
+- No corporate tax benefits (LLPs do not have to be taxed as whole entities.
 Every partner is taxed on their share of their profits on personal income tax rates)

 - Individual partners can commit the partnership to formal business agreements without the consent of the other partners